filhed97/DD2480-G20-Assignment1/README.md

 </ul>
 </details>

-### Output
+## Output

-The program outputs a boolean value that determines whether the lauch is intercepted or not.
+The program outputs the boolean value `LAUNCH` that determines whether the launch is intercepted or not.

-### Statement of contribution
+## Statement of contribution

 |Emil|Filip |
 |:--|:--|